IrisSQM/Gephi-Eight-Masters-of-the-Tang-and-Song/README.md

 writer.save()
 ```
 ### 4. Import the two worksheets to Gephi and start playing around with it!
+[The_Eight.gephi](The_Eight.gephi) is a sample Gephi file with filters applied.

 ## Outcome
-After visualizing the social network, Zhu Xi popped up to be an eminent tycoon in the history that was closed related to the Eight either directly and indirectly.
-Also, Su Shi was another popular figure.
+After visualizing the social network, Zhu Xi popped up to be an eminent tycoon in the history who was closely related to the Eight either directly or indirectly.
+Also, Su Shi, Bai Juyi, and Ouyang Xiu were all popular figures.
 The image below shows the network.

 ![Gephi Visualization of the Social Network of the Eight Masters of the Tang and Song](Gephi_Screenshot.png)

+## Conclusion
+This project proves that reading is not the only means to understand history.
+With the advancement in technology and the digitization of data, we can connect to the past in ever more interesting ways.